-During a six-month grace duration, the Washington State Patrol will just be handing out literature approximately the brand new regulation, reviews the Seattle Times.
+The Washington State Patrol will just be handing out literature about the brand new regulation and reviews the Seattle Times during a six-month grace duration.
 But the King County Sheriff’s office will start handing out the one’s citations proper away.

 Related More Articles :

 - 10 Reasons To Use a Website Template For Your Business Website